Spices That May Lower Blood Sugar

 • Dinner with salmon, olive oil, fenugreek powder, salad and a low-GI starch (squash)

-Remember that consistency is key; your body will need time to adapt to dietary changes.
+Remember that consistency is key for health benefits; your body will need time to adapt to dietary changes.
 Although blood sugar levels can change every day, the long-term data trend will be the most helpful indicator of whether an herb or spice is having an effect.

 Your diet is a major factor in blood glucose control, but so are sleep, stress levels, and physical activity.
-If you want to learn more tips to help control your blood glucose, explore more articles from the Signos blog below.
+If you want to learn more tips to help control your blood glucose to support weight loss, explore more articles from the Signos blog below.

 Get more information about weight loss, glucose monitors, and living a healthier life